Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Full directory here: https://www.cityoffife.org/directory.aspx

 The City of Fife recognizes this is a stressful time for many due to the financial effects of COVID-19.
-We have two forms of help for your utility bills.

 For more information and details of closures and cancellations visit: cityoffife.org/covid19pra